 Notice, it’s a gift.
 You can’t earn it.
 It’s a gift.
 Well, how does it work?
 “He that has the Son,” or, “She that has the Son has life.
 He or she that doesn’t have the Son does not have life.”
 You see, it’s not some intellectual belief, it’s not some moral or immoral lifestyle.
 Here’s the question.
 Do you have the Son?
 It’s relational.
 It’s the only question.

 In fact, he goes on in the next verse to say, this isn’t like, Well, I hope someday, someway, verse 13, notice what it says, “I have written these things, who believe in the name of the Son of God, so that you may know that you have eternal life.”

 It’s an amazing thing to get on a plane and if it goes down, I’m not worried.
 It’s an amazing thing to go to Jordan or the Middle East, as I do at times, and preach or teach knowing that we are on TV there and people might know who I am and they like to kill people like me.
 You know what?
 I’m not trying to risk my life needlessly, but I’m not afraid because I know I have eternal life.

 It’s not because I’m good; it’s not because I’m a pastor.
 It’s, are you ready for this?
 I have the Son.
-John would say this: “As many as received Him, Jesus, to them He gave the right to become children of God, Jesus would say, later, “Behold, I stand at the door and knock of every person’s heart.
+John would say this: “As many as received Him, Jesus, to them He gave the right to become children of God,” or the authority.
+Jesus would say, later, “Behold, I stand at the door and knock of every person’s heart.
 If you hear My voice and open the door, I will come into your life and I’ll live with you and direct you and change you.